nortal/j-road/README.md

 * Do not write WSDL, only Schema.
 * Automatically generates WSDL from Schema.
 * Generates Java classes from Schema.
-* Supports multiple XML technologies - JAXB, DOM, Axis and allows you to write your own if needed.
+* Supports multiple XML technologies - JAXB, DOM and allows you to write your own if needed.
 * Supports swaref attachments.